Keith Jennings (American football): Chicago Bears

 On October 9, 1991, Jennings was signed as a free agent to replace Cap Boso who had suffered a career-ending knee injury.
 In 1992, he developed into a blocking tight end and was named the starter in place of James Thornton, who was placed on the injured reserve list on September 1.

 He was released on August 28, 1994.
 On October 24, he was re-signed after starter Chris Gedney was lost for the season.

 In 1995, he recorded the most touchdowns by a Bears tight end (6) since Mike Ditka's finished with 8 in 1963.
 The following season, he was placed on the injured reserve list with a broken left leg, after the sixth game of the season.
 He was waived injured on December 10, 1997.

 Detroit Lions

 On August 4, 1998, he signed with the Detroit Lions, before being waived on August 30.

-Las Vegas Outlaws (XFL)
+Las Vegas Outlaws

 On January 9, 2001, he was signed by the Las Vegas Outlaws of the XFL.
-He served as a third-string tight end behind Rickey Brady and didn't record any stat.
+He served as a third-string tight end behind Rickey Brady and didn't record any stats.
 The league ceased operations in May 2001.

+Post-playing career

+In 2017, Jennings was an undergraduate tight ends coach under Dabo Swinney at Clemson University.
+Also in 2017, he served as a scouting intern with the Buffalo Bills during training camp and preseason under the NFL Nunn-Wooten Scouting Fellowship.
+On June 11, 2018, he was hired as the Buffalo Bills BLESTO college scout.
+On May 17, 2024, Jennings was promoted to the role of area scout.

 Personal life

 His older brother Stanford Jennings played running back for the Cincinnati Bengals of the National Football League.
 His cousin Antonio Anderson played defensive tackle in the National Football League.

-In 2017, Jennings was an undergraduate tight ends coach under Dabo Swinney at Clemson University.
-In 2017, he served as a scouting intern with the Buffalo Bills during training camp and preseason under the NFL Nunn-Wooten Scouting Fellowship.
-On June 11, 2018, he was hired as the Buffalo Bills BLESTO college scout.